Table of contents

 - Health problems that include certain chronic conditions

-Diagnosis (Part 7 of Is blood pressure genetic?)
+Diagnosis (Part 7 of Is high blood pressure genetic?)

 Because the disorder is often asymptomatic and the symptoms are nonspecific, the only way to know if you have hypertension is to get regular blood pressure readings.
 Most doctors’ offices take a blood pressure reading at every appointment.